WordPress and technical operations

 When strategic ownership is not needed

-• You only need task execution, not recommendations on what to prioritize first.
+• You only need task execution without recommendations on what to prioritize first.

-• You want status updates only, not ownership of commercial outcomes.
+• You want status updates without ownership of commercial outcomes.

 Next step

-Start with a short brief, not a long sales cycle.
+Start with a short brief and a clear next step.

 Share the outcome you need and the constraints you face.
 We return a practical plan with priorities, timeline, and decision points.